-Do you know those too good to be true emails that you know must be spam?
-Well, this project on how to install peel and stick tiles started with one of those suspicious emails from this company.
-Because it is not everyday I receive an offer for 30 square feet of peel and stick tiles.
-But, I did and it was legit.
+Where would you add a peel and stick tile if a free box was delivered to your door?
+After receiving an offer from this company.
+Because it is not every day I receive an offer for 30 square feet of peel and stick tiles.
 And, all I had to do was learn how to install peel & stick tile.

 When the box arrived the only thing I was worried about was if there were enough peel & stick tile panels to cover the approximate 6×5 foot wall behind the bar.
 A quick non-math more visual calculation gave me hope and the enthusiasm to start the peel ad stick install.

 Supply List for Peel & Stick Tile